 Chuck Sams, Co-Chair, Public Member

 Chuck Sams (he/him) is a member of the Northwest Power and Conservation Council, appointed by Governor Kotek in 2025.
-Sams most recently served as the Director of the National Park Service, appointed by President Biden in 2021.
-Sams is Walla Walla and Cayuse and is an enrolled member of the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).
+He most recently served as the Director of the National Park Service, appointed by President Biden in 2021.
+Chuck is Walla Walla and Cayuse and is an enrolled member of the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).
+Chuck is a veteran of the US Navy where he served as an intelligence specialist.
+He is the Director of Indigenous Programs at the Yale Center for Environmental Justice.
+At the University of Oregon School of Law, Chuck is the Oregon Tribes Scholar-in-Residence and Senior Fellow with the Native Environmental Sovereignty Project.
+He also serves on the Oregon Community Foundation Board of Directors for Eastern Oregon.
+Chuck holds a B.S. in business administration from Concordia University and a Master of Legal Studies in Indigenous Peoples Law from the University of Oklahoma School of Law.

 Michael Dembrow, Co-Chair, Public Member